Explore Central Oregon

 Trails open, rivers run.

-Snowmelt feeds Tumalo Falls.
-The high desert greens up at Smith Rock.
-Horses graze in front of the Three Sisters.
-The mountain biking gets very good, very fast.
+Snowmelt fills Tumalo Falls and the Deschutes.
+The high desert greens up at Smith Rock, wildflowers carpet the trails, and the mountain biking gets very good, very fast.

 Summer